knazariy/quizngin-REST/README.md

 - See the quizzes with paging
 - See the record of your successful quiz solutions

-Front-end is to be implemented soon.
+Front-end is to be implemented soon..